GEOS270/Syllabus/docs/Course Policy.md

 # Feedback & Deadlines

-Lab submissions will be marked by your TA using a standard rubric.
+Module quizzes will be marked by your TA using a standard rubric.
 Short comments will be provided where applicable on written answers & map submissions.
-Lab submissions will be accepted without late penalty for seven days after their due date.
+Submissions will be accepted without late penalty for seven days after their due date.

-* Labs submitted **by the due date** will be graded and returned within seven days after the due date.
+* Quizzees submitted **by the due date** will be graded and returned within seven days after the due date.
   * If you want further feedback ask your TA in lab or by email.
-* Labs submitted **after the due date** waive their right to prompt grading/feedback.
+* Quizzees submitted **after the due date** waive their right to prompt grading/feedback.
-  * Late assignments will not recieve written feedback and will be marked whenever is convenient for your TA.
+  * Late assignments will not recieve written feedback and will be marked whenever is convenient for your TA
-    * This could be as late as the end of term.
+    * This could be as late as the end of term
 * After the seven day grace period, **submissions will no longer be accepted**.
-  * **Do not** request an extension from your TA.
+  * **Do not** request an extension from your TA
+* The seven day grace period **does not** apply to the final project.
+  * Late projects will be marked more harshly than on-time submissions

 #  Accommodations